To increase/decrease the font:

-Barrier-Free Manitoba is a non-partisan, non-profit, cross-disability initiative formed in 2008.
-We believe that the time has come for the Province of Manitoba to enact strong and effective legislation that requires the removal of existing barriers and prevents the creation of new ones.
+Barrier-Free Manitoba is a non-partisan, non-profit, cross-disability initiative that was formed in 2008.
+We believed that the time had come for the Province of Manitoba to enact strong and effective legislation that requires the removal of existing barriers and prevents the creation of new ones.

-- We believe that enacting such legislation is a basic matter of human rights.
+- We believed that enacting such legislation is a basic matter of human rights.

-- We believe that the removal of barriers is an entirely realistic and attainable duty.
+- We believed that the removal of barriers is an entirely realistic and attainable duty.

-- We believe that the removal of barriers is good basic public policy that will benefit everyone.
+- We believed that the removal of barriers is good basic public policy that will benefit everyone.

-- We believe that enacting such legislation is about doing what is right and doing what is reasonable.
+- We believed that enacting such legislation is about doing what is right and doing what is reasonable.

-Barrier-Free Manitoba is led by a Steering Committee with members spanning Manitoba's disability community.
-The founding members of the Steering Committee and their organizational affiliations are:
+Barrier-Free Manitoba has been and continues to be led by a Steering Committee with members spanning Manitoba's disability communities.
+The members of the Steering Committee and, where applicable, their organizational affiliations are: